 Another day in the Pilbara, another killer landscape …

 A movement among the rocks far below caught my eye.

-Negotiating massive rock slabs higher than they were, and crossing vast tables of square-but rock, two hikers the size of ants headed towards the imaginatively named Circular Pool.
+Two hikers, the size of ants negotiated massive rock slabs higher than they were.
+They crossed vast tables of square-but rock, as they headed towards the imaginatively named Circular Pool.

 ‘That’s where we’ll go tomorrow,’ Pilchard announced.